Harry Styles On 'Fine Line,' Stevie Nicks And His Definition Of Success

 But Styles says he spent a lot of time rethinking his idea of success after touring his self-titled album.
 "I think if you're making what you want to make, then ultimately no one can tell you you're unsuccessful, because you're doing what makes you happy," he says.

 NPR's Mary Louise Kelly spoke to Harry Styles about his love of Fleetwood Mac and finding freedom in the music of the '70s, what he would say to his 16-year-old self and nail polish.
-Listen in the player above and read on for a transcript of their full conversation.

 This interview has been edited for length and clarity.